How We’ll Work Together

 Office hours and communication:

-- Office hours are 9-5 Eastern, Monday through Friday, with the exception of holidays.
+- Office hours are 9-5 Central, Monday through Friday, with the exception of holidays.

 - We can communicate via email, text, or Slack.
 I don’t read or answer emails on the weekend (and I don’t expect you to, either).